Relaxation of first-class constraints and the quantization of gauge theories: from "matter without matter" to the reappearance of time in quantum gravity: To gauge or not to gauge? The approach of Fock and Stueckelberg

 The Hamiltonian derived from Eq. \eref{mechaction5} is identical to the one in Eq. \eref{relpartH}, but it is not constrained to vanish.
 Rather, due to the global time-translation invariance of Eq. \eref{mechaction5}, it is simply conserved $H(q(\tau),p(\tau)) = H(q(0),p(0))$.
 To transition back from the Hamilton action principle defined by Eq. \eref{mechaction5} to the Jacobi principle derived from Eq. \eref{mechaction4}, it suffices to restrict oneself to initial values for which the Hamiltonian vanishes, \eq{ H(q(\tau),p(\tau)) = H(q(0),p(0)) \to 0 \ , } which is equivalent to \eq{ \frac{m}{2} g_{ab}\dot{q}^a\dot{q}^b+V-\mathcal{E} = \text{const.}\to 0 \ , } as this recovers the Hamiltonian constraint [cf. Eq. \eref{LagrangianConstraint}] as a particular initial-value condition on the Fock--Stueckelberg theory.\footnote{This is equivalent to setting $w\equiv0$ in Eq. \eref{mechFS1}, as $w$ is constrained to be the value of $H$ on shell.} This condition is also responsible for the ensuing time-reparametrization invariance of the trajectories that exhibit such initial values.

-It is also worthwhile to notice that the Fock--Stueckelberg trajectories of a relativistic particle (with $V\equiv0$) need not be timelike or null throughout configuration space.
-Only those trajectories satisfying the initial-value Hamiltonian constraint will conform to such a causal restriction.
-In this way, the transition from the parent to the Fock--Stueckelberg theory allows more solutions to the equations of motion: whereas the parent theory constrains initial-values, these are free in the Fock--Stueckelberg theory.
-This was one of the main motivations of Stueckelberg, as the relaxation of this constraint meant that one could consider trajectories going forwards and backwards in Minkowski time, and this could be useful in the description of pair creation and annihiliation \cite{Stueck,Stueck1,Stueck2}.
+It is also worthwhile to notice that the Fock--Stueckelberg trajectories of a relativistic particle (e.g., with $V\neq0$) need not be timelike or null throughout configuration space.
+Indeed, the transition from the parent to the Fock--Stueckelberg theory allows more solutions to the equations of motion: whereas the parent theory constrains initial-values, these are free in the Fock--Stueckelberg theory.
+This allowed Stueckelberg to consider trajectories going forwards and backwards in Minkowski time, which was useful in the description of pair creation and annihilation \cite{Stueck,Stueck1,Stueck2}.